sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 #####GEOMETRY PROCEDURALS

+######Polysurface Curvature

 - Polysurface Curvature now has a "Hard Edged" Mode that will clip grey values

-- Polysurface Curvature now has a "Attentuate by Ambient Occlusion" Mode
+- Polysurface Curvature now has a "Attentuate by Ambient Occlusion" Mode, giving more plausible results on hard-surface objects

 #####LAYERS MENU